jvielemeyer/human-ramp-walking/README.md

+# Human ramp walking repository

+This GitHub repository includes python code that can be used to calculate and visualize data of human ramp walking from an open access data repository.
+The whole data set is stored at the FigShare repository.

 # Calculation

-The file main_calculation.py creates a GUI.
+The file _main_calculation.py_ creates a GUI.
 The GUI is developed to calculate the Virtual Pivot Point (VPP) easily.
 If there are problems, please contact me (johanna.vielemeyer@uni-jena.de) or optimize the code by yourself.

 ## You need: